-Delineators on steal beam road safety barriers shall be mounted at the spacings prescribed in Part 2 of the Manual of Uniform Traffic Control Devices.
+Delineators on steel beam road safety barriers shall be mounted at the spacings prescribed in Part 2 of the MUTCD.
+The colour of the delineator shall be in accordance with the requirements of the MUTCD.

-Delineators shall conform with the requirements of Clause 20.3.7 and shall be affixed to the barrier via a fixing bracket in accordance with Standard Drawing 1478.
+Delineators shall conform with the requirements of Clause 10.2.4 and shall be affixed to the barrier via a fixing bracket in accordance with Standard Drawing 1478.